 - 1/2 tsp Neutral Oil oil with no taste

 - 1/2 tsp Yuzu can sub with lemon juice

 - Pat yellowtail fillets dry with a paper towel, lightly salt both sides and set aside.

 - Slice ginger into matchsticks and combine into a mixing bowl with Japanese sake.

 - In a serving sauce bowl, combine Ponzu and Yuzu.

-- In a cast iron pan, add oil on high heat (please note that cast iron pan & handle gets VERY hot.
-So please wear mitts if you need to handle the pan).
-Once the oil is ready and starts to lightly smoke, bring the heat down to medium high, add yellowtail fillets, cover and sear for 1 - 1.5 minutes.
+- In a frying pan, add neutral oil on high.
+Once the oil is up to temp, bring the heat down to medium high, add yellowtail fillets, cover and sear for 1 - 1.5 minutes.
 When searing, don't move the fish.

-- Once seared, flip the fish.
-Add ginger mixture from 3) and cover immediately (it will produce ALOT of smoke).
-Sear for 45 seconds - 1 minute.
-Note - you don't want to overcook fish otherwise it'll be rubbery and dry.
+- Once seared, flip the fish and sear the other side for 30 seconds.
+Next, add ginger mixture from 3) and cover immediately (it will produce A LOT of smoke and may flame up).
+Cook for an additional 15-20 seconds.
+Note - don't overcook fish otherwise it'll be rubbery and dry.